HL7/smart-app-launch/spec/index.md

 resources.

-Later, when the app prepares a list of access scopes to request from the EHR authorization server, it will bind to the existing EHR context by including the launch notification in the scope.
+Later, when the app prepares a list of access scopes to request from the EHR authorization server, it will be associated with to the existing EHR context by including the launch notification in the scope.

 ### Standalone launch sequence